-In addition to 38 hours of classroom time, student should expect to spend a minimum of 80 hours outside of the classroom reading, reviewing research, and preparing for in class group work.
+In addition to 38 hours of classroom time, student should expect to spend a minimum of 95-100 hours outside of the classroom reading, reviewing research, and preparing for classroom assignments, tasks, and active participation.

 It is expected that:

-- students will read course assignments and research articles assigned prior to the class session and be prepared to apply the concepts during discussions and the experiential portion of the class. - students will be integrative learners and are expected to present questions and discussion related to the class readings and scholarly reviews or research.
+• students will read course assignments and research articles assigned prior to the class session and be prepared to apply the concepts during discussions and the experiential portion of the class.

+- students will be integrative learners and are expected to present questions and discussion related to the class readings and scholarly reviews or research.
 Not all readings will be discussed in detail, which requires students to use the readings as a guide for learning, and be prepared to interact with the readings as a background for their interaction. - students will be active learners.
-This means that students should arrive on time, have cell phones and computers off and out of sight during class, and remain in class throughout the duration of the session. - students will experience some discomfort as they work to gain skills. - students will be respectful, open to feedback and willing to provide feedback, willing to role play clients or assume leadership roles, and be open to both personal and professional change. - students will engage in open and respectful dialogue related to ethical dilemmas and their interactions with peers and base their comments on professional standards vs personal reactions. - students will abide by all ethical standards governing confidentiality and professionalism. - students will use resources in addition to the text to enhance learning and complete academic tasks.
+This means that students should arrive on time, actively participate in classroom discussions, be prepared to assume the role of student expert using assigned literature reviews, have cell phones and computers off and out of sight during class, and remain in class throughout the duration of the session. - students will experience some discomfort as they work to gain skills. - students will be respectful, open to feedback and willing to provide feedback, willing to role play clients or assume leadership roles, and be open to both personal and professional change. - students will engage in open and respectful dialogue related to ethical dilemmas and their interactions with peers and base their comments on professional standards vs personal reactions. - students will abide by all ethical standards governing confidentiality and professionalism. - students will use resources in addition to the text to enhance learning and complete academic tasks.